-Program Requirements

-To receive your final grade for this course, you must complete all program requirements by the assigned due dates.
-The program requirements with their due dates for this course are:
+Program Requirements: To receive your final grade for this course, you must complete all program requirements by the assigned due dates.
+There will be no extra credit given.

-Attendance Policy
+Attendance Policy and Expectations

 Regular and punctual attendance is required for class, seminars, and field experiences.
 The three hours of absence provided by university policy should be used carefully for illness and emergencies.